Casa Malaparte: Renovation

 The house entrance access was carved itself through the outside staircase in its center but the owner bricked the entrance and moved it to the side of the house in 1940.
 Casa Malaparte was abandoned and neglected after the death of Curzio Malaparte in 1957.
-It suffered from vandalism and natural elements for many years and was seriously damaged, including the desecration of a cocklestove, before the first serious renovation started in the late 1980s and early 1990s.
+It suffered vandalism and unmitigated exposure to the elements for many years and was seriously damaged, including the desecration of a cocklestove, before the first serious renovation started in the late 1980s and early 1990s.
 The building was donated to the Giorgio Ronchi Foundation in 1972.

 Malaparte's great-nephew, Niccolò Rositani, was primarily responsible for restoring the house to a livable state.
 Much of the original furniture is still there, because it is too large to remove.
 The marble sunken bath in the bedroom of his mistress still exists and functions.
-His bedroom and book lined study are still intact.
+His bedroom and book-lined study are still intact.
 Many Italian industrialists have donated materials for the preservation.

 Today the house is used for serious study and cultural events.
 The furniture of the house was the subject of an exhibition at the Gagosian Gallery in London in 2020.

 Access

 The house can only be reached by traversing the island.
 The last twenty-minute walk is over private property, belonging to the Giorgio Ronchi Foundation.
 It takes an hour and a half to walk there from Capri's Piazzetta at the summit of the funicular from the Marina Grande.
 The house can be reached by sea, on calm days only, as the waves are cast upon treacherous rocks and there has not been an official pier for many years.
 From the sea, one must climb 99 steps to reach the house.
 Malaparte gave his friend and boatman money to open a restaurant which is run by the boatman's son today.
 It is the only restaurant one would pass on the path from the Piazzetta to the promontory where Tiberius built his palace, Villa Jovis.

-The book Malaparte: Casa come me (A House Like Me), edited by Michael McDonough, includes drawings and essays by many prominent artists and architects including James Wines, Tom Wolfe, Robert Venturi, Emilio Ambasz, Ettore Sottsass, Michael Graves, Willem Dafoe, Peter Eisenman and Wiel Arets.
+The book Malaparte: Casa come me (A House Like Me), edited by Michael McDonough, includes drawings and essays by many prominent artists, architects, and others, including James Wines, Tom Wolfe, Robert Venturi, Emilio Ambasz, Ettore Sottsass, Michael Graves, Willem Dafoe, Peter Eisenman, Wiel Arets and Colman Andrews.